CyrusBiotechnology/dj-bioinformatics-protein/README.md

 As mentioned in the comments on the serializer field, serialization is handled automatically since the `__str__` method of the model returns a properly formatted FASTA file.

-## TODO

- - Register this app on PyPi under Cyrus's account.